-Two species of moths were collected in the light traps, the endemic noctuid Agrotis baliopa, and the non-indigenous unipunctata.
-Peseudaletia Only specimen of each was collected.
-No specimens of the Haleakalā flightless moth (Thyrocopa apatela) were observed.
-Blackburn's Sphinx (Manduca No blackburni) moths were observed.
-Their host plant species do not occur at high elevations on Maui and this endangered species is unlikely to occur on or near the ATST site.
+Seven moths were collected in the light traps consisting of two native species from the family Noctuidiae.
+No specimens of the Haleakalā flightless moth (Thyrocopa apatela) were observed and no Blackburn's Sphinx (Manduca blackburni) moths were observed.
+The latter's host plant species do not occur at high elevations on Maui and this endangered species is unlikely to occur on or near the ATST site.